newrelic/nr1-victory-visualizations/README.md

 ### Help with this repo

-**GitHub Issues**: Issues and contributions should be reported to the project here on GitHub.
-You can find our [issue tracker here](https://github.com/newrelic/nr1-victory-visualizations/issues).
+**GitHub issues/enhancement requests**: Issues and enhancement requests should be reported to the project here on GitHub.
+They can be submitted in the [Issues tab of this repository](../../issues).
+Please search for and review the existing open issues before submitting a new issue.

 **Community forum**: We also encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on